viictor1224/bank-transfer-scheduler/README.md

   ```sh
 http://localhost:8080/swagger-ui.html
   ```
-Using frontend application you can interact with the application using:
+Using front-end application you can interact with the application using:
   ```sh
 http://localhost:4200
   ```